Pure Earth, Clarios Foundation and UNICEF announce global partnership to protect children from lead exposure

 The initiative will first focus its efforts on Bangladesh, Georgia, Ghana and Indonesia.
 Clarios Foundation and Pure Earth will integrate their work underway in Mexico.

 “The good news is lead-contaminated sites can be remediated and restored.
 People can be educated about the dangers of lead and empowered to protect themselves and their children.
-The return on the investment is enormous: improved health, increased productivity, higher IQs, less violence, and brighter futures for millions of children across the planet.” — Richard Fuller, President of Pure Earth.
+The return on the investment is enormous: improved health, increased productivity, higher IQs, less violence, and brighter futures for millions of children across the planet.” — Richard Fuller, CEO and Founder of Pure Earth.